rubrikinc/use-case-roxie/docs/ALEXA.md

 # Introduction to the Roxie Alexa Skill

-Since Amazon's Alexa utilizes Lex in order to determine and power intents for its' skills, porting Roxie to an Alexa Skill is a fairly simple process.
-This guide will walk through the steps which need to be performed in order to export/import the Lex intents, create the wrapper Lambda function, and publish the Alexa skill to a subset of beta users.
-Requirements and configuration may change if wishing to publicly publish a skill within the Alexa Skills directory or the Alexa for Business directory.
+Since Alexa Skills Kit (ASK) utilizes Lex in order to determine and power intents for skills, porting Roxie to an Alexa skill is a fairly simple process.
+This guide will walk through the steps that need to be performed in order to export/import the Lex intents, create the wrapper Lambda function, and publish the Alexa skill to a subset of beta users.
+Requirements and configuration may change depending on decisions to publicly publish a skill within the Alexa Skills or the Alexa for Business directories.

-Even though Alexa is powered by Lex, there are a number of different requirements and limitations which must be met and overcome before the skill will work.
-For example, while Lex allows us to configure an endpoint (Lambda function) per intent, Alexa only supports one endpoint overall.
-For this reason we need to build a wrapper Lambda function which will in turn call the individual Roxie Lambda functions.
+Even though Alexa is powered by Lex, there are a number of limitations and differentiations as to how we set up the skill.
+For example, while Lex allows us to configure an endpoint (Lambda function) per intent, Alexa only supports one endpoint total.
+For this reason we need to build a wrapper Lambda function to act as our endpoint which will in turn call the individual Roxie Lambda functions within the Roxie use-case.

 The end to end workflow is as follows:

-1. A users asks a question to Roxie via the Alexa skill keyword.
+1. A users asks a question to Roxie via the Alexa skill invocation keyword.
 1. Alexa Skills Kit (ASK) translates the utterances or spoken words to a given intent.
-1. The intent is sent to the wrapper Lambda function (ASK endpoint) for processing.
+1. The intent request is sent to the wrapper Lambda function (ASK endpoint) for processing.
-1. The wrapper Lambda function processes the intent name, calling the associated individual Lambda function to fulfil the intent.
+1. The wrapper Lambda function processes the intent name, calling the associated individual Lambda function within the Roxie use-case to fulfil the intent.
 1. The individual function contains code used to query the Rubrik API and find an answer to our question.
-1. The Rubrik API responds to the query and responds to the individual Lambda function.
+1. The Rubrik API responds to the query and to the individual Lambda function.
 The function code then formats the message into something a bit more human friendly.
-1. The friendly message is handed back to the wrapper Lambda function, where it is then further modified into a format which the Alexa Skill can read and sent to the Alexa Skill.
+1. The friendly message is handed back to the wrapper Lambda function, where it is then further modified into a format which the Alexa Skill can read and sent to back to the Alexa Skills Kit.
-1. The Alexa Skill then presents the response to the user via spoken word.
+1. The Alexa skill then returns the response to the user via spoken word.

 # Prerequisites